-I often find that most people and companies don’t understand the function of Business Development.
+I often find that most people and companies (including startups) don’t understand the function of Business Development.
 It is often misinterpreted with Sales.

 Looking back into some content I created in the past, I compiled it all in one single post and updated it.
 I hope this will help you understand Business Development, namely on how it differs from sales.

-Even though this post has a broad application, Business Development is key in becoming an entrepreneur.
+Even though this post has a broad application, Business Development is key for aspiring young new entrepreneurs.
 It is a need all startups have from day one.
 In fact several fail because they misunderstand business development and sales, thus building a solution that no-one really wants to buy (I will develop this further in other posts, subscribe to get free early access).

 Purpose of Business Development

 Nevertheless, I am still not 100% satisfied.
 What about the role of technology and industry on Business Development.
-For example, when helping a company develop a new offering, I focus on the problems of a target market and try to understand which solutions/features interest them.
+For example, when coaching or mentoring a company in developing a new offering, I focus on the problems of a target market and try to understand which solutions/features interest them.
 This is, more and more, enabled through technology.
 What about the now so trendy world of Growth Hacking?
-Can it not also be the role of a Business Developer (specially in SMEs where one must embrace several simultaneous roles)?
+Can it not also be the role of a Business Developer (especially in SMEs where one must embrace several simultaneous roles)?
 I can’t help to feel that the quest for long-term value is, in itself, the definition of Business Development.
 My own description follows:

 Business Development is the creation of long-term value.

 I know that this definition is not explicit, and that’s fine.
 That’s why Business Development has been in vogue recently.
 Because it’s complex.
 It’s not a task that can be performed by a machine.
-It’s all about understanding the context and the interactions between the different elements of value for an organisation.
+It’s a strategic task and is all about understanding the context and the interactions between the different elements of value for an organisation.
 The somewhat contradicting definitions of Business Development stem from the several possible associations made with long-term value.

 10 possible definitions of Long Term Value: